+The Duzine/Lenape PTA proudly represents the New York State and National PTA in supporting excellence in education.
 Our PTA is unique in that we have one PTA for two schools.
-Throughout the year, our PTA helps coordinate a diverse array of school functions, cultural arts experiences, and field trips that enrich the education and lives of our children.
-This cannot be done without the help of the many PTA volunteers such as parents, grandparents, teachers, administrators, and community members!
-Please consider helping your PTA, no matter how big or small.
-We are all volunteers who ultimately share one common commitment, which is a commitment to our children.
+Throughout the year, our PTA helps coordinate a diverse array of school functions, cultural arts experiences and field trips that enrich the education and lives of our children.
+This cannot be done without the help of the many PTA volunteers such as parents, grandparents, teachers, administrators, and community members.
+Please consider helping your PTA, no matter how big or how small.
+Follow us on Facebook by providing scholarships for field trips and contributing funds to the cultural arts programs.
+We also provide volunteers to support the book fairs, the school store, fundraising initiatives, and other school events.
+All are welcome at our meetings!
 Follow us on Facebook

-MS Parent Teacher Association ★ (845) 419-8070 ★ www.npmspta.org ★ npz.ms.pta@gmail.com President: Jennifer Castle ★ Secretary: Liz Rogers ★ Treasurer: Devin O'Rourke
+MS Parent Teacher Association ★ www.npmspta.org ★ npz.ms.pta@gmail.com